 Chessington World of Adventures Resort will be trialling a disabled access registration ID card for the 2017 season.
 All guests visiting the Resort and registering for our Ride Access Pass will be required to have their photo taken and will be issued with an Individual ID card for future visits to the Resort.
-We will be accepting registrations for our 2017 season starting from 11th - 19th February; 25th, 26th February; and 4th March.
-With the new system in place, we anticipate Guest Help and Information being busier at the start of the season and would therefore advise guests to visit during the dates listed to enable us to register you in a more timely manner.
+With the new system in place, we anticipate Guest Help and Information being busier at the start of the season and apologise for any inconvenience caused.

 We want all our guests to have a really wild adventure every time they visit Chessington World of Adventures Resort.